enriquepablo/nlproject/docs/bnf.rst

 a rule if they are identical except that, where the condition has a variable, the fact has a term that is in the range of the variable.
-The scope of variables is the rule: if a variable matches a term, it does so for all its occurrences within the rule.
+The scope of variables is the rule: if a term matches a variable, it does so for all its occurrences within the rule.

 for a first example, we need to add a couple more of BNF rules: